wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <img src="/images/brain-coral-gray.png" alt="brain coral cropped in grayscale">

-Next reduce the resolution with `resize` and use `threshold_local` to convert the grayscale to 1s and 0s:
+Next reduce the resolution with `resize` and use `threshold_local` to convert grayscale to 1s and 0s:

 ```python
 small_brain = resize(crop_brain, (50, 80))